How to Deal With a Spoiled Child

 Signs You’re Raising a Spoiled Brat

-The signs mentioned below will help you understand if you’re raising a spoiled child.
+The signs of a spoiled child mentioned below will help you understand if you’re raising a spoiled child.
 But remember, it’s never too late.
-You could always try and inculcate good manners in your child.
+You should always try to instil good manners in your child.

-When your child does not show any respect to you or other adults in your family, chances are that he is spoiled.
+When you child does not show any respect to you or other adults in your family, chances are that he is spoiled.

 If your child refuses to help you, even if you ask for a hand, it could be a sign that they are turning into a spoiled brat.